Dragonstb/ScribeVTTRPG/Docs/Architecture/01_introduction.md

 for their campaigns.
 At any time, there may be not more than 50 users at the same time, and not more than 10 sessions ongoing.
 Within this usage:
-- for 90% of the requests the time between the request arriving at the system and the response being released to the web shall be less than half a second.
+- for 90% of the requests the time between the request arriving at the system and the response being released to the web shall be less than half a second, excluding the time for accessing the persistant data storage.
-- for 99% of such requests, the same interval shall be less than two seconds.
+- for 99% of such requests, the same interval shall be less than two seconds, again excluding the time for accessing the persistant data storage.

 ## Accessibility